golfmak 2010

 NUMBERS THAT SHOULD CONCERN YOU!

 The direction or trends for rounds and revenues are rather obvious when reviewing annual financial statements.
 Since 1997, just about every golf course in the USA is showing downward trends in rounds and income.
 I’m not worried about these trends for people who are buying golf courses for the long haul.
 That’s because I believe the downturn will level and recover sometime soon.
+UPDATE 2012: Golf's turnaround is not materializing as expected.
+In fact, player participation has declined steadily since 2000.
+Rounds are down from 2005 through 2011 almost everywhere.
+UPDATE 2013: We had a net loss of 154 golf courses in the USA in 2012.
+It is expexted that we will lose at least that many in 2013.
+Nobody can really say what the golf-players-to-golf courses equalibrium is going to be as golfer age and leave by natural attrition.
+I see the industry is finally talking about the particiation decline among themselves, but correction action is slow.
+It is my advice to any golf course buyer in 2013 (and beyond) to take a careful five to ten year forward look at the marketplace as part of diligence.

 THERE'S UPSIDE IN THEM NUMBERS TOO

 I'm a great believer in taking full advantage of my concession opportunities.
-I believe you’ll find ‘pockets of gold’ - especially if your diligence review indicates food and beverage at a course is losing money or pro shop merchandise profits show below fifteen percent.
-In my opinion, as long as the food department represents less than fifteen percent of total revenues, and the pro shop indicates less than ten percent of revenues, you shouldn’t need a great deal of energy to make either of these concession opportunities profitable (I have formulas I use to form an opinion of the concession ‘energy-verses-opportunity’ issue).
+I believe you’ll find ‘pockets of gold’ - especially if your diligence review indicates food and beverage at a course is losing money or pro shop merchandise profits show below, say, fifteen percent.
+In my opinion, as long as the food department represents less than fifteen percent of total revenues, and the pro shop indicates less than ten percent of revenues, you should not need a great deal of energy to make either of these concession opportunities profitable (I have formulas I use to form an opinion of the concession ‘energy-verses-opportunity’ issue).
 However, if the clubhouse is one of those 20,000 square foot monsters, I believe you'll have a never-ending problem!

 THE CLOSING TABLE – BRING LOTS OF MONEY